ShivanshBhatnagar8/Pulse-Pricing-Clone-Website/README.md

-# PULSE PRICING WEBSITE (CLONED VERSION)
+# PULSE PRICING WEBSITE (CLONE VERSION)

-This cloned website was made for pratice purpose only.
+This clone website was made for pratice purpose only.
 This website does not have any link to the official Website.
 This website was made with the help of https://www.frontendpractice.com/projects/pulse.

 ## 🛠 Skills